Bankruptcy Information

 All original papers may only be filed with the Clerk of the Bankruptcy Court office (www.azb.uscourts.gov) and should be mailed or personally delivered to:

-Phoenix Cases:
+Phoenix Division:

 Clerk of the Court

-230 North First Avenue Ste 101
+230 North First Avenue, Ste 101

 Phoenix, Arizona 85003